-Oakley has earned a reputation for excellent optics and the Airbrake XL, like the A-Frame 2.0, is no exception.
+Oakley has earned a reputation for excellent optics and the Airbrake XL is no exception.
 We tested two different lenses, which were included for the base tint model we bought, one for bright light conditions, the Prizm Snow Torch Iridium, and a low light conditions lens, Prizm Rose.
 Both lenses performed superbly in their intended conditions and do have some crossover into conditions the lenses aren't specifically intended for.
 Finding variable conditions like this is common while backcountry skiing in the Tahoe area and light conditions are constantly changing, especially after dropping down to treeline.
 Aside from the great all-around performance, one additional plus is the ease of swapping lenses with the frame's Switchlock technology.

 Looking through the Airbrake's Prizm Snow Torch Iridium lens.

 The optically correct, spherical, Prizm lenses provide a crisp, clear view with excellent contrast, even in varying light conditions while skiing at high speed through the trees.
 The Airbrake XL's lenses all utilize their HDO technology, which according to Oakley: "High Definition Optics® (HDO) is a collection of patented technologies that allow Oakley eyewear to meet or exceed the testing standards of the American National Standards Institute for optical clarity, visual fidelity, and impact resistance."
 Whatever those specific patented technologies are, we certainly enjoy the benefits of them!
 The P3 anti-fog coating did a stellar job at keeping the Airbrake's lenses clear, with only minimal fogging experienced while shoveling and sweating.